gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslImplicitPredCorrRTheta.md

 ### function implicit\_loop

-_The implicit loop which calculates the feet of the charateristics._
+_The implicit loop which calculates the feet of the characteristicss._
 ```C++
 inline void BslImplicitPredCorrRTheta::implicit_loop (
     DVectorConstFieldRTheta < X , Y > advection_field,